TendaiCho/sem/README.md

 This is my readme file for the project.
-Added gitHub actions workflow today again.
+Added gitHub actions workflow today again and again testing till its done right.